-Cranberry fluff is a super easy dish for the holidays (kids love it) – all you need are four ingredients to make this creamy, sweet and tangy no-bake dessert.
-Use homemade cranberry sauce instead of canned!
+Cranberry fluff is a super easy dish for the holidays (kids love it) – all you need are four ingredients and 5 minutes to make this creamy, sweet and tangy no-bake dessert.
+Try using homemade cranberry sauce instead of canned!
 Great as a shareable dessert for Thanksgiving dinner if you're sick of pumpkin pie.

 So why not make dessert easier on yourself and make something no-bake?
 I've heard this one called many different things over the years, but I've always known it as Cranberry Fluff.

 It's sweet, it's tangy, it's marshmallow-y… really, what more do you want?
 It's also so easy it's ridiculous.
 I've laid out the steps, but quite frankly you could just dump everything in a huge bowl and shake it like a Polaroid picture and it would probably turn out just fine.